About bundles

 Bundle manifest

-The most important file of a bundle is the manifest.json
+The most important file of a bundle is the manifest.json file, the bundle manifest.

 The bundle manifest provides bundle metadata and defines the functionality provided by the bundle.